Robert S. Jepson Jr.

 Hinnant is president and founder of Charkit Chemical Corporation located in South Norwalk, Connecticut.
 He is also chairman and owner of Optima Chemical Group, a custom-manufacturing concern in Douglas, Georgia, and the owner of Arran Chemical Company Ltd., headquartered in Athlone, Ireland.
 Hinnant holds a bachelor's of science in chemistry from Davidson College and a master's of business administration from the University of North Carolina at Chapel Hill.
 He is chairman of the board of governors for the Society of Chemical Manufacturers and Affiliates, Washington, D.C., and is on the board of the Chemical Education Foundation.
 Hinnant maintains residences in Rowayton, Connecticut; Bluffton, South Carolina; and Savannah, Georgia.

 Ms. Thomas is a graduate of the University of Georgia.
 She lives in Atlanta, Georgia, with her husband, Michael, and they have four children and 11 grandchildren.
-Ms. Thomas chaired SCAD's Atlanta Advisory Council for five years and serves on SCAD's Board of Visitors.
+Ms. Thomas chaired SCAD's Atlanta Advisory Council for five years and serves on SCAD's Board of Trustees.
 She has been active in the community all her life, having served on the Georgia Council for the Arts and at the Michael C. Carlos Museum at Emory University.
 A jewelry designer, Ms. Thomas formed Anita's Accents, Ltd., and her designs were featured in The New York Times, Atlanta Journal, Northside Neighbor and several jewelry publications.
 She has been a contributing editor for Southern Accents magazine, Verandah Magazine and Atlanta Homes & Lifestyles.
 Ms. Thomas also was honored as one of the 2014 Women of Style and Substance.

 Hildi Santo Tomás